SvenBrnn/hazardous-killbot/README.md

 ### Startup (prod):

 - run `copy the env.sample to .env and fill out params`
-- run `docker-compose -f ./docker-compose.prod.yaml up`
+- run either `docker-compose -f ./docker-compose.prod.yaml up` or `docker-compose -f ./docker-compose.prod-noredis.yaml up`
+- if redis is enabled you can open the dashboard at `http://localhost:3000`

 ### Build (prod):